Nekro25/PT-devops/README.md

-That branch for clonning only the bot
+That branch only contains bot and his requirements